-Our Global Employer of Record Platform™ and Global PEO service enables clients to run payroll in Nigeria while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
+Our Global Employer of Record solution and Global PEO service enable customers to run payroll in Nigeria while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
 As a Global PEO expert, we manage employment contract best practices, statutory and market norm benefits, and employee expenses, as well as severance and termination if required.
 We also keep you apprised of changes to local employment laws in Nigeria.

 When negotiating terms of an employment contract and offer letter with an employee in Nigeria, it may be useful to keep the following in mind: